ndonfris/ts-movie-list/README.md

 * lastly use your mobile device with _expo go_ installed onto it to scan the qr code.

-As pointed out to me on piazza, ios devices don't allow expo links to shared.
+As pointed out to me on piazza, ios devices don't allow expo links to be shared.
 Therefore if you are on an device the official link below does not work.
 It is recommended the the installation method above is followed but, for andriod users, the [ __official url__ ](https://expo.dev/@ndonfris29/ts-movie-list?serviceType=classic&distribution=expo-go) might work.

 ---